 You can use Infrared or Bluetooth to 'send' Z80, SNA or TAP files to your phone from a PC (see the Infrared / Bluetooth adapter manufacturer's instructions for how to do this), or if your phone is set up for email, you can send a file as an attachment.
-You can also send files via Bluetooth from one phone to another using a File Explorer program such as the freeware FExplorer (available from www.my-symbian.com).
+You can also beam files via Bluetooth from one phone to another using a File Manager program.

-Files sent in this way appear in your Messaging Inbox.
+Files sent in this way appear in your Inbox.
 When you open the message, Spectrian will be automatically launched.

-Alternatively use the Nokia PC Suite (or equivalent for other Series 60 phones) to copy programs into the SpectrianPrograms directory on either the phone memory (C:) or the memory card (E:).
-You may first have to create the directory.
+Alternatively use the PC Suite software that came with your phone to copy programs into the \document\spectrian directory on either the phone memory or the memory card.
+You will first have to create the directory.